Vodafone DesignOps • December 2018 - Today

 Vodafone Omnichannel

-The omnichannel approach takes into account all of the retailing activities aimed at successfully selling products to consumers using multiple available channels simultaneously.
-This approach helps connect all of the available platforms seamlessly, thus benefiting businesses in numerous ways.
-I helped the company execute its digital transformation strategy, creating new products and services following an omnichannel approach.
-Thanks to this plan, we evolved to a new operating model that removed legacy systems and working siloes and enabled the organization to innovate and deliver at pace.
+Within this context I helped the company execute its digital transformation strategy, creating new products and services following an omnichannel approach.
+We evolved to a new operating model that removed legacy systems and working siloes and enabled the organization to innovate and deliver at pace.

 UX/UI